How to Help Your Teen Daughter With Body Image Issues

 - Talk to your daughter about her intelligence, wit, interests, kindness, compassion, warmth.
 Not her body.

 - Avoid talking about your own body in a derogatory way.
-Do not express a desire to lose weight in front of them or talk about the diet you are on.
+Do not express a desire to lose weight in front of her or talk about the diet you are on.

 - Talk about food as nutritious fuel.
 Not as calorie or fat content.